Adarsh9616/Interviews/CommVault Interview/Round 1.md

 The first round started with Aptitude and questions related to the Programming langauge that you have opted for(In my case it was Java, The options that were available were C++/JAVA for SDE and for SDET we had JAVA/C++/Python).

-This round was taken on an online platform that hosted the test and we were monitered .
+This round was taken on an online platform that hosted the test and we were monitered using our webcams.
+Aptitude questions were basic and logical .
+In Java section the questions were a bit tricky and most of them were related to the concepts of OOPS.